 The surname Costantino was first found in the city of Venice, where the earliest records date back to the year 1299, when the Costantini family moved from the town of Concordia to Venice, where they were officially accepted into the noble class.

-Important Dates for the Costantino family
+Early History of the Costantino family

 This web page shows only a small excerpt of our Costantino research.
 More information is included under the topic Early Costantino History in all our PDF Extended History products and printed products wherever possible.